A marriage made in California for gay contest winners in China

-More than 75,000 votes were cast to pick the lucky couples in a three-day contest organized by Taobao, China’s biggest e-commerce marketplace, ahead of the Valentine’s Day weekend.
+More than 75,000 votes were cast to pick the lucky couples in a three-day contest organised by Taobao, China’s biggest e-commerce marketplace, ahead of the Valentine’s Day weekend.

 “It’s more of a symbolic kind of gesture.”